 I am an elementary school teacher and have taught second grade for four years.
 I love Read-Aloud time and being around students of all ages.
 Please get in touch with me by emailing me at Rfaruqi84@gmail.com with the Subject Line “Author Visit.”
 I look forward to working with you, incorporating Lailah’s Lunchbox in your lesson, and in customizing a visit that fits your group’s needs!
 So far I have presented on the stages of the writing process, character development, and more.
-I am also available via Skype and good old snail mail to answer students’ questions – just send me an email!
+I am also available via Skype and good old snail mail to answer students’ questions – just send me an email to set it up!

 I will be at or have presented to the following: